chimera-linux/cports/README.md

 The system automatically signs your packages, if a signing key is provided.

+It will also not run as root by default.
+You can override this, but in general you should not and instead you should properly rely on the sandboxing abilities of the system.

 ### Preparing

 First you will need to generate your signing key.
 You can do that like this: